-OECD 488 is not considered as the first choice for assessing the gene mutation in vivo for this substance, since preliminary data for gene mutation in vivo (OECD 486) already indicates negativity in the somatic cells of the liver.
-A confirmation by the Comet assay performed over other tissues (and for azo dyes the intestinal tract is the site of major metabolism and dye/metabolites absorption) would be sufficient to assess the genotoxic potential of the substanceii.
+OECD 488 is not considered the first choice for assessing the gene mutation in vivo for this substance, since preliminary data for gene mutation in vivo (OECD 474) already indicates negativity in the somatic bone marrow cells.
+A confirmation by the Comet assay performed over other tissues (and for azo dyes the intestinal tract is the site of major metabolism and dye/metabolites absorptioni) would be sufficient to assess the genotoxic potential of the substanceii.

-Finally, as reported in literature, from the analysis of 91 chemicals with published data from Comet Assay and Transgenic rodent mutation assay (TGR), the comet assay appears to yield similar results to the TGR assay in liver and gastrointestinal tract (predominantly stomach and colon data) and, hence, can be confidently performed to confirm in vivo gene mutation activity in terms of genotoxicity in general.iii
+Finally, as reported in literature, from the analysis of 91 chemicals with published data from Comet Assay and Transgenic rodent mutation assay (TGR), the comet assay appears to yield similar results to the TGR assay in liver and gastrointestinal tract (predominantly stomach and colon data) and, hence, can be confidently performed to confirm in vivo gene mutation activity in terms of genotoxicity in general.^{III} i Chung KT, Fulk GE, Egan M. Appl Environ Microbiol.
+1978;35:558-562 i Cerniglia CE, Freeman JP, Franklin W, Pack LD Metabolism of azo dyes derived from benzidine, 3,3'-dimethylbenzidine and 3,3'-dimethoxybenzidine to potentially carcinogenic aromatic amines by intestinal bacteria.